 check the authentication for a user or a serial number.
 Either a serial or a user is required to authenticate.
 The PIN and OTP value is sent in the parameter pass.
+In case of successful authentication it returns result->value: true.

 - serial The serial number of the token, that tries to authenticate. - user The loginname/username of the user, who tries to authenticate. - realm The realm of the user, who tries to authenticate.
-If the realm is omitted, the user is looked up in the default realm. - pass The password, that consists of the OTP PIN and the OTP value. - transaction_id The transaction ID for a response to a challenge request - state The state ID for a response to a challenge request
+If the realm is omitted, the user is looked up in the default realm. - pass The password, that consists of the OTP PIN and the OTP value.

+- otponly If set to 1, only the OTP value is verified.
+This is used in the management UI.
+Only used with the parameter serial. - transaction_id The transaction ID for a response to a challenge request - state The state ID for a response to a challenge request